Doctors Note Logo

 4. Check Your Symptoms

 If you're unsure whether what you're experiencing is everyday stress or something that warrants professional attention, it can help to get clarity on your symptoms.
-Taking a free AI-powered Anxiety symptom checker can give you personalized insight into whether your symptoms align with an anxiety disorder, what type might be present, and whether it's time to reach out to a healthcare provider.
+You can check your symptoms with a free AI-powered tool in just a few minutes to better understand what might be causing your anxiety, how serious it may be, and whether it's time to reach out to a healthcare provider.

 It's not a diagnosis—but it can be a helpful first step in understanding what you're dealing with and what to do next.